Split Use Cases

 Industry-leading feature flagging solutions not only give you the ability to safely and reliably launch new features, but they also arm you with the ability to measure the impact of launching new features.
 Product teams leverage Split feature flags for basic A/B/n testing to test functionality instead of just front-end changes.
 To ensure that the impact of a new feature is positive, development teams can leverage feature flags to test any given feature in an ‘on’ or ‘off’ state and monitor the difference in outcomes.
 With Split, all user events are tracked, providing teams with the full visibility of which feature variations are performing.

 Best in class feature-flagging platforms tie feature flags to Key Performance Indicators (KPIs) turning them into powerful experimentation systems.
 Such a system can track user activity, build data ingestion pipelines, and investment in statistical analysis capabilities to measure KPIs within the treatment and control groups of an experiment (on or off for a feature flag).
 Statistically significant differences between the groups can be used to decide whether an experiment was successful and should continue ramping toward 100% of customers.
-The anticipated outcome then becomes: ideas turned to products with speed from feature flags, and products turned to results with analytics from experimentation.
+The anticipated outcome of feature flags then becomes: ideas turned to products with speed from feature flags, and products turned to results with analytics from feature experimentation